 The following summarizes the design of a pure multi-ported memory using true dual-port mode for the block RAMs.
 Given an arbitrary mW/nR memory, the number of cycles required to perform all the m writes and n reads follows $\lceil m/2 + n/2x \rceil$, where x counts the number of block RAMs.
 The m/2 term stems from each write being replicated to all the block RAMs to avoid data fragmentation, making the whole memory appear to have only two write ports.
 The n/2x term comes from each block RAM being able to service any two reads at once since the writes replicate their data to all block RAMs.
 The ceiling function handles cases where there are either more internal ports than there are external read or write ports, or the number of internal ports does not evenly divide the number of external ports.
 A fractional number of cycles in a term implies that, for one of the cycles, some ports remain free and some writes might be done simultaneously with the last reads.
 The typical case is when the number of block RAMs equals the number of read ports, allowing all reads to be performed in one cycle while leaving half the ports available for one of the writes, which may save one cycle in certain port configurations.
-Larger numbers of block RAMs cannot further reduce the number of cycles, which may become impractical for large numbers of ports due to the resulting low external operating frequency.
+Larger numbers of block RAMs will not further reduce the number of cycles.

-As a simple example, in Figure 4.1 we implement 1W/2R memories by double-pumping M9Ks (MP-M9K 2X) and MLABs (MP-MLAB 2X)1.
-While 2X multipumping does halve the number of M9Ks or MLABs used, the additional overhead of the required control circuitry negates any area savings for memories with so few ports.
-The maximum external operating frequencies of the double-pumped designs are also a little under half those of the replicated designs (186 MHz for MP-MLAB 2x, and 279 MHz for MP-M9K 2X).
+As a simple example, in Figure 3 we implement 1W/2R memories by double-pumping M9Ks (MP-M9K 2X) and MLABs (MP-MLAB 2X)4.
+While 2X multipumping does halve the number of M9Ks or MLABs used, the overhead of the required control circuitry negates any area savings for memories with so few ports.
+The maximum external operating frequencies of the double-pumped designs are also a little under half those of the replicated designs (186 MHz for MP-MLAB 2X, and 279 MHz for MP-M9K 2X).
 As we will demonstrate later, multipumping can be an important technique to reduce area when building memories with larger numbers of ports.